the-teacher/rails7-startkit/docs/digest.md

 ## Rails 7.
 Startkit

 ### Week 1.
+Part 6

+I'm going to create `release 1.0`

+### Week 1.
+Part 5

+So.
+1 Week left.
+I had really great time and my short vacation finished with really nice  results.

+First part of my project is done.
+I have a working MVP rails 7 project.
+After many years without rails I touched it again and learned some new things.

+Not sure if I will have enough time later to continue, but already I really satisfied with my current results.
+Good feedback from people abound inspered me and probaby will help me to find some time to develop this project later.

+It was really great adventure!
+See you soon!

+### Week 1.
 Part 4

 One person asked me why I have an app with so many preinstalled tools.
 Like, if you need something you will install it later yourself.